 Meeting and Events

-Monthly meetings are held at the Historical Society Museum, 250 East Market Street, York, Pennsylvania unless otherwise noted.
-The business portion of the meeting begins at 2:15 PM and the program begins at about 2:30 PM.
+Monthly meetings are held in the Meeting Hall of the York County History Center at 250 East Market Street, York, Pennsylvania, unless otherwise noted.
+The business portion of the meeting begins at 2:30 PM, followed by the program.

 IMPORTANT: COVID 19 Considerations